Courses

 1:30pm - 2:45pm

-COMPLIT 126X: Literature and/as Artificial Intelligence: Humanity, Technology, and Creativity
+COMPLIT 126X/HUM5: Literature and/as Artificial Intelligence

 Moira Weigel

-Finally, we will investigate how contemporary writers and artists are incorporating generative AI into their creative practices and experiment with doing so ourselves.
-By the end of the semester, students will have developed strong skills in close reading by analyzing canonical texts from across the canon and prompting several kinds of large AI models.
-You will have encountered treasures from Harvard’s archives and museums and produced a portfolio of creative projects.
-No prior knowledge of coding is required.
+Finally, we will investigate how contemporary writers and artists are incorporating generative AI into their creative practices and experiment with doing so ourselves, through a series of projects that include assembling an Encyclopedia of Ancient Robots, playing Turing’s “imitation game” with Shakespeare’s sonnets, and prompting custom chatbots to improvise a play.
+By the end of the semester, students will have developed strong skills in close reading by analyzing canonical texts from several genres and worked with several kinds of generative models.
+You will have encountered treasures from Harvard’s archives and museums and produced a portfolio of work that you will have an opportunity to exhibit on campus.

 In Person